-Yahweh finishes the speech he began in Joel 2:25, promising good things for the people of Israel. the nations...all the surrounding nations (ULT) ULT 12 Let the nations wake themselves up and come up to the Valley of Jehoshaphat.
-For there will I sit to judge all the surrounding nations.
-The words "the nations" and "the surrounding nations" refer to the same nations, those that surround Judah.
-Yahweh will judge them in the Valley of Jehoshaphat for what they have done to Jerusalem. the Valley of Jehoshaphat (ULT) Jehoshaphat, whose name means "Yahweh judges," was king of Judah before Joel lived.
+Yahweh finishes the speech he began in Joel 2:25, promising good things for the people of Israel. the nations & all the surrounding nations The words "the nations" and "the surrounding nations" refer to the same nations, those that surround Judah.
+Yahweh will judge them in the Valley of Jehoshaphat for what they have done to Jerusalem. the Valley of Jehoshaphat Jehoshaphat, whose name means "Yahweh judges," was king of Judah before Joel lived.
 There is no known place with this name.
 It would be best to translate this as the name of a valley that people named after the man Jehoshaphat.
 See how you translated this in Joel 3:2.
-Put in the sickle...the winepress is full (ULT) Possible meanings are that Yahweh speaks of completely destroying the nations as if: (1) he were harvesting all the grapes and all the grain or (2) he were harvesting quickly, while the grain and grapes are ripe.
-(See: Metaphor) ULT 13 Put in the sickle, for the harvest is ripe.
-Come, crush the grapes, for the winepress is full.
-The vats overflow, for their wickedness is enormous."
-Put in the sickle, for the harvest is ripe (ULT) Yahweh speaks of making war against the nations as if he were using a sharp tool to harvest a field of ripe crops.
+Put in the sickle, & the winepress is full Possible meanings are that Yahweh speaks of completely destroying the nations as if: (1) he were harvesting all the grapes and all the grain or (2) he were harvesting quickly, while the grain and grapes are ripe.
+(See: Metaphor (p.
+117)) (See: Metaphor (p.117)) Put in the sickle, for the harvest is ripe Yahweh speaks of making war against the nations as if he were using a sharp tool to harvest a field of ripe crops.
 If your readers will not understand the word "sickle," you may use the word for any sharp tool that your people use for harvesting.
-(See: Metaphor) Put in the sickle (ULT) "Swing the sickle to cut the grain."
+(See: Metaphor (p.117)) (See: Metaphor (p.117)) Put in the sickle "Swing the sickle to cut the grain."
 This is a metaphor for a soldier using a sword to kill people, but it is best to use the word for a sharp tool used in harvesting.
-(See: Metaphor) the sickle (ULT) a long curved knife that people use for cutting grain the harvest is ripe (ULT) "the grain is ready to be harvested" Come, crush the grapes, for the winepress is full (ULT) Yahweh speaks of the nations as if they were many grapes in a winepress, ready for people to crush them by stepping on them.
-Alternate translation: "Come, completely destroy the nations, for they are many, and they are helpless to resist you" (See: Metaphor) The vats overflow, for their wickedness is enormous (ULT) Yahweh speaks of the nations' wickedness as if it were the juice that flows from the winepress into storage containers, and more juice flows into the vats than they can contain.
-(See: Metaphor) There are multitudes, multitudes (ULT) A tumult is noise caused by a large crowd.
-This is repeated to show that it will be very noisy from all the people. in the Valley of Judgment...in the Valley of...
-Judgment (ULT) This phrase is repeated to show that the judgment will certainly happen. in the Valley of Judgment (ULT) There is no known place with this name.
-The abstract noun "judgment" can be translated using the verb "judge."
-Alternate translation: "Valley Where Yahweh Judges" (See: Abstract Nouns) ULT 14 There are multitudes, multitudes in the Valley of Judgment.
-For the day of Yahweh is near in the Valley of Judgment.
-(There are no notes for this verse.)
-ULT 15 The sun and the moon become dark, the stars keep back their brightness.
+(See: Metaphor (p.117)) (See: Metaphor (p.117)) the sickle a long curved knife that people use for cutting grain the harvest is ripe Alternate translation: "the grain is ready to be harvested" Come, crush the grapes, for the winepress is full Yahweh speaks of the nations as if they were many grapes in a winepress, ready for people to crush them by stepping on them.
+Alternate translation: "Come, completely destroy the nations, for they are many, and they are helpless to resist you" (See: Metaphor (p.117)) (See: Metaphor (p.117)) The vats overflow, for their wickedness is enormous Yahweh speaks of the nations' wickedness as if it were the juice that flows from the winepress into storage containers, and more juice flows into the vats than they can contain.
+(See: Metaphor (p.117)) (See: Metaphor (p.117)) There are multitudes, multitudes A tumult is noise caused by a large crowd.
+This is repeated to show that it will be very noisy from all the people. in the Valley of Judgment. & in the Valley of Judgment This phrase is repeated to show that the judgment will certainly happen. in the Valley of Judgment There is no known place with this name.
+If your language does not use an abstract noun for the idea behind the word judgment, you can express the same idea with a verbal form such as "judge."
+Alternate translation: "Valley Where Yahweh Judges" (See: Abstract Nouns (p.85)) (See: Abstract Nouns (p.85)) (There are no notes for this verse.)
 General Information: